Skip to content

 Example

-To update a user record with ID 1 with the new data:
+To update a user record with a new data:

 Accept: */*